 Neuroproteomics

 Our approaches include screening of protein interactors, charting of subcellular protein fractions, and quantitative profiling of entire proteomes, which we mainly apply to neuronal and glial protein preparations to study the synapse and the myelin sheath as key elements of the nervous system.
-To be able to address these complex questions and in line with increasing demand for routine differential proteome profiling of mutant versus control mice, we have developed a technology platform based on automated sample preparation protocols, label-free protein quantification by mass spectrometry, and customized data analysis pipelines.
-Complementing the behavioral, functional, and morphological phenotyping approaches applied within the institute’s research program, our "proteomic phenotyping" workflow aims at providing mechanistic insights into the biology and pathology of mouse models of neurological and psychiatric relevance.
+To be able to address these complex questions and in line with increasing demands for routine proteome profiling of mouse models, we have developed a technology platform based on automated sample preparation protocols, label-free protein quantification by mass spectrometry, and customized data analysis pipelines.
+Complementing other phenotyping approaches such as imaging or electrophysiology, our "proteomic phenotyping" workflow aims at providing mechanistic insights into the biology and pathology of mouse models of neurological and psychiatric relevance.